 Digital PR has become one of the most effective ways to boost brand recognition and attract new customers and partners.

-But when travel was at a complete standstill, our efforts were not.
+But even when travel was at a complete standstill, our efforts were not.

 We continued to create innovative campaigns for our clients and ignite feelings of wanderlust when people were relegated to their armchairs.

-In fact, 2021 – and 2020 previously – elicited some of the most innovative digital PR campaigns in recent history.
+In fact, 2022 has elicited some of the most innovative digital PR campaigns we’ve seen as travel bounces back.

 Many of these incredible campaigns are bookmarked in our internet browsers as sources of inspiration for what can be achieved when you think outside the box.
 The digital PR industry really is doing some great things.